• A first for the Canadian Football League when introduced in 2010

 • Protect the integrity of the game by preventing and combating the use of performance enhancing drugs

-• The policy strives to do the right things in the right order: It starts with education for all players, provides first time offenders with the opportunity and support they need to change their behaviour, and then delivers tough penalties for those who continue to jeopardize the integrity of the game and health of their own bodies, including the ultimate sanction: a lifetime ban.
+• The policy strives to do the right things in the right order: It starts with education for all players, then delivers tough penalties for those who continue to jeopardize the integrity of the game and health of their own bodies, including the ultimate sanction: a lifetime ban.
 Players are provided with access to comprehensive counseling and rehab services.

 • The policy is diligent: it tests players all year round, it tests both urine and blood samples, and it recognizes previous positive test results from other leagues.

 • The policy is independent: sample collection and testing are assigned to an independent agency, which uses equipment, procedures and a lab that are state-of-the-art

 • The policy is inclusive: It’s accompanied by a program that sees the CFL fund the testing of top prospects before they’re even drafted.

 • Testing is done on a random basis, except if a player has a previous violation in the CFL, which triggers mandatory testing for that player.

 • Testing is done year round, and is done on urine samples and blood samples, to capture a wider range of drugs and ensure greater accuracy.